 In 2011, we created The Freemuse Advocacy and Campaign guide.
 Available in Arabic, English, French and Pashto, the guide suggests a number of practical actions organisations and individuals can take locally and internationally to support artists at risk, including advice for artists seeking refuge.

 In a limited amount of cases, Freemuse can provide direct financial assistance to musicians whose needs cannot be addressed by advocacy and other non-financial efforts alone.
 Cases include musicians who need medical treatment following an attack, face jail time and require legal defense, or must flee the country because of death threats or threat of imprisonment.
 At the moment, Freemuse unfortunately does not have the resources to offer financial assistance to other artists.

 Want to help us defend artistic freedom?
 Here are a few things to get started:

 - Make sure artists are never silenced.
-Follow Freemuse on Twitter, Facebook and Instagram and help us share threatened artists’ art and stories.
+Follow Freemuse on Twitter and Facebook and help us share threatened artists’ art and stories.

-- Sign up for our newsletter to stay informed about key developments.
+- Sign up to our newsletter (insert link) to stay informed about key developments.

 - Donate to Freemuse to secure we can continue our work. (insert link)